 Step by step I will add here articles that focus on these special plants and herbs, which are most often also attributed “magical” or metaphysical properties.
 On this occasion I’d like to point out a very special friend’s website, who is an academic student of ethnobotany and whose expertise and council is invaluable.
-German visitors of this blog are encouraged to visit her page at Bussardflug.de and leave feedback or engage in a conversation about nature spirituality.
+German visitors of this page are encouraged to visit her website at Bussardflug.de and leave feedback or engage in a conversation about nature spirituality.

 After all, this is how we educate and develop our senses in an ever-changing world, where nature seems to play a lesser part, yet we face the greatest challenges in our development as civilized humans, who are still part of and dependent on this ‘wild nature’ that we ever yearn to transcend.